 The Company's risk exposures and their impacts on the Company's financial instruments are summarized below.
-There have been no significant changes in the risks, objectives, policies and procedures for managing risk during the year ended December 31, 2023.
+There have been no significant changes in the risks, objectives, policies and procedures for managing risk during the three months ended March 31, 2024.